Remi-Gau/McGurk_prior_code/README.md

 Scripts for the many other analysis that we tried and were not published or mentioned in the paper are kept in an `archive` folder on the `archives` branch of this repository.

 ## BIDS data
 I have made a BIDS dataset of the original fMRI data.
 I am checking if this fMRI study had the proper ethical permission to make the data fully open.
-Bear with me but do get in touch if you want to know more.
+In terms of quality control I have the results of the MRIQC pipeline of this dataset.
+Do get in touch if you want to know more.

 ## BIDS compatible pipeline of 'all' analysis performed
 For the sake of transparency, clarity and reproducibility/replicability, I am working docker based pipeline relying on octave + SPM12 and using the BIDS format.
 It is in the `bids_fMRI_analysis` folder.
 To stay close to the original pipeline run with SPM8 the normalization was done with the `old norm` module in SPM12.

 ### Requirements
 At the moment this runs under matlab (2018a) and SPM12 (v7219) but I am struggling to make some of the SPM toolboxes play nice with octave (or even with 4D nifti files...
 Yup in 2018 this still happens).
 I have therefore forked the original repository and added those forks as submodules to the repository as I sometimes need to add some octave related fix to them.